ChildGuard/App/README.md

-# Server And Database
+# Web App
-This is a repository for all of the server and database portion of the Child Guard Bracelet project.
+This repository contains all of the code involved for the webb app, which includes the data base, the server, as well as the client.